Water management in Greater Mexico City: Water supply

 The water distribution system in the Federal District included nearly 11,000 km of distribution lines and 243 storage tanks with a capacity of 1.5 million cubic meters in 1994.
 Water from all the separate sources is added to the common distribution system.
 The Federal District also operates a water transmission line (the Acueducto Periférico) that transports water from the Cutzamala System - entering the distribution system from the west - to the southern and eastern part of the district.
 The State of Mexico system has nearly 800 km of distribution lines and 32 storage tanks with a capacity of 440,000 cubic meters.
 As of 2000, there were 2.5 million water connections with 67% of these being domestic and this only accounts for legal connections.
 It is estimated that there could be another 900,000 illegal connections.

 The State of Mexico operates the 49-km water transmission line (the Macrocircuito) to transport water entering from the west side of the service area (including the imported water from the Cutzamala-Lerma System) to the east side.
 This transmission line is being upgraded to increase the volume of water taken from the Cutzamala-Lerma system to 7.3 m3, and to provide service to the eastern service area.
 The Macrocircuito is operated by the State Water Commission.

 It is expected that the dependency of Mexico City on external sources of water will increase.
 Additionally, the absence of economic compensation mechanisms for those communities from which water is extracted has created conflicts among users and sometimes limits water transferred to the city.
 One example of this is Mexico City's high use of bottled water.
 Those that do not have access to water from pipes, pay private vendors from 6 to 25% of their daily salaries.
 General distrust of tap water quality has led to much of the population purchasing drinking water; Mexico was ranked the third largest consumer of bottled water in 2009.

 Combined sewer system

-Greater Mexico City is served by a singled combined sewer system, collecting municipal wastewater, industrial wastewater and storm water.
+Greater Mexico City is served by a single combined sewer system, collecting municipal wastewater, industrial wastewater and storm water.
 It includes 7400 mi of pipes, 68 pumping stations, numerous dams, lagoons, and regulatory tanks for flow control, 111 km of open canals, 42 km of rivers (rio) used primarily for drainage, and 118 km of underground collectors (interceptor and emisor) and tunnels.
 The three interceptors are: